This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 Companies must ensure they always follow due process; failure to do so may result in unfair dismissal claims.
 Employment Tribunals may be sympathetic to the current situation but will not look favourably where companies have deliberately failed to follow a fair and reasonable process.

 Will the scheme be extended beyond 3 months?

-On the 12 May the government announced that the scheme would be extended by a futher 4 months from the initial period to the end of October 2020.
-The same rules apply until the end of June; however the rules will change from July.
+On the 12 May, the government announced that the scheme would be extended by a further 4 months from the initial period to the end of October 2020.
+The same rules apply until the end of June; however, the rules will change from July.
 The government have confirmed that the scheme will close at the end of October 2020.

 What does the scheme offer to charities?

 The scheme is available to employees remunerated through the PAYE.
 Charity workers remunerated this way will qualify